 MAT 1033 INTERMEDIATE ALGEBRA (4 CREDITS)

 This course is intended to prepare students for college level algebra courses needed to meet the State requirements for math competencies.
 This course should adequately prepare the student for MAC 1105 and provide a strong algebra foundation for higher level math.
-A graphing calculator is required for this course.

 PREREQUISITES FOR THIS COURSE: